 - 61. If Anuj and Jas wish to take advantage of a Lifetime ISA, they should be aware that - A. they can each contribute £20,000 to a cash ISA plus an additional £4,000 to a Lifetime ISA in the same tax year. - B. there will be a 25% bonus applied to the Lifetime ISA, up to a maximum of £1,000 per year. - C. the Lifetime ISA savings and bonus may be used as a deposit for a new home up to a maximum purchase price of £250,000. - D. the Lifetime ISA can continue to receive contributions up to age 40 only. - 62.
-If Anuj and Jas use the Help to Buy Equity Loan scheme and proceed with the first property, they should be aware that if they take the maximum available equity loan - A. if they eventually sell the property for £400,000, they will need to repay £80,000 to clear the equity loan. - B. there will be payments of £1,050 per annum on the equity loan from year five onwards. - C. they will need a minimum deposit of £30,000. - D. this scheme will only be available to Jas, as Anuj is not a first-time buyer.
+If Anuj and Jas proceed with the purchase of the first property, for what period will all property defects be covered under the guarantee provided by the developer? - A. 1 year. - B. 2 years. - C. 3 years. - D. 10 years.

-- 63. If Anuj and Jas proceed with the third property and purchase 50% of the property at outset, in respect of Stamp Duty Land Tax (SDLT) they should be aware that - A. if they make a market value election they will pay £2,500 in total. - B. if they pay the SDLT in stages they will pay £2,500 at outset and nothing more until they purchase at least 75% of the full value. - C. if they pay the SDLT in stages they will pay £2,500 at outset and nothing more until they purchase all of the property. - D. if they make a market value election and sell the property before buying a further share they will receive a pro rata refund. - 64.
+- 63. If Anuj and Jas purchase 50% of the third property using the shared ownership arrangement, in respect their Stamp Duty Land Tax (SDLT) liability they should be aware that - A. if they make a market value election they will pay £10,000 in total. - B. if they pay the SDLT in stages they will pay nothing at outset and nothing more until they purchase at least 75% of the full value. - C. if they pay the SDLT in stages they will pay nothing at outset and nothing more until they purchase all of the property. - D. if they make a market value election and sell the property before buying a further share they will receive a pro rata refund. - 64.
 If Anuj were to remortgage the home that he inherited, he should be aware that - A. he is unlikely to be able to raise a remortgage as the property is tenanted. - B. he may claim the cost of the mortgage interest against the rental income received for taxation purposes and claim tax relief at his highest marginal rate. - C. the lender would need to carry out a full affordability assessment for the mortgage. - D. this would always be treated as a non-regulated mortgage as it is rented to a non-family member. - 65.
 Anuj and Jas have now discovered that the apartment they are considering is commonhold.
 They should be aware that - A. the maximum mortgage term will be the remaining term of the lease less 25 years. - B. they will have a maximum of a 99-year lease. - C. they will only have a lifetime interest in the apartment. - D. they will own the apartment in perpetuity.